arikampa/hpi_citation_sentiment_analysis/README.md

 - Loss curve visualization notebook.
 - Tables of statistical results obtained and used in the analysis of the Consumer Price Index (HPI).
 - Documentation describing the workflow and required external files.

+## What is intentionally excluded

+The following files are intentionally excluded from the public GitHub package:

+- Full trained model weights and tokenizers (`.pth`, `.pt`, `.bin`, `.safetensors`, `.h5`, etc.).
+- Reference PDFs and manuscript drafts.
+- Private Google Drive paths and local machine paths.
+- API keys and access tokens.

 ## Repository structure